cchrisgg63/Job-Search-Scraper/README.md

+liverun.py is the file to use to dynamically search websites. main.py and home.html are a smaller version of that program.

 Before running this project, you'll need to run this in your terminal and activate your virtual network.
 Wherever you venv is sourced.
 This is a safer way to install external packages into your computer.